SAP-archive/teched2020-DEV269/exercises/ex2_advanced_ui/01_cluster_setup_ui.md

 ### Choose cloud provider and cluster version
 Firstly, choose in which cloud provider enviorment you want to create your cluster.
 You can use the default - AWS - or choose any provider for which a secret has been configured.

-**Note: This example and the screeshots will asume AWS has been chosen**
+**Note: This example and the screenshots will assume AWS has been chosen**

 The next decision is about the cluster's name, Kubernetes version and purpose.
 While you can use any cluster name accepted by the input field, please select the latest version of Kubernetes 1.18 from the list (i.e. 1.18.8).
 Upgrading to the latest major version is part of a subsequent exercise.
 As for the purpose of the cluster, you go can go with the default "evaluation".